lebbs/Nursiehealt_-preliminary_assignment/README.md

 ## Project setup

-First navigate to backend folder with terminal
+First navigate to the backend folder with terminal
  ````
  cd backend
  ````